Score XML Reference

 |String type||Direct mapping (with optional placeholders)|

-To normalize numerical input values by means of a step function, define a list of Ranges as in the following example:
+To normalize numerical input values by means of a step function, define a list of Ranges with input values in ascending order (attributed scores do not need to follow any particular order), as in the following example:

 <Normalization> <Ranges> <Range> <From Value="0" Score="0" /> </Range> <Range> <From Value="0.6" Score="5" /> </Range> <Range> <From Value="0.8" Score="10" /> </Range> </Ranges> </Normalization>